Nightreign-Unlock-The-Fps-Guide/.github/profile/README.md

 - Offline assistant developed for educational and accessibility purposes
 - This repo does not distribute the mod itself — link to official source provided inside the tool

+##📄 Short Description
+Offline setup guide for unlocking high framerates in Elden Ring using UnlockTheFps.dll.
+No online tools or game patching required.

+##🧩 SEO Meta Description
+Offline FPS unlocker for Elden Ring using UnlockTheFps.dll.
+Simple setup, no patching needed.

 ---

 > ✅ Safe for GitHub.
 No game binaries or copyrighted content.